jhnbyrn/951-KLR-PAGES/dme_post_ignition_overview.md

 ## Timing adjustment
 The main timing variable is 31h - this contains the angle BTDC at which the spark should fire (represented in half-tooth units of ~1.36 degrees).
 In the DME's main loop, a new timing value is calculated using [various maps](dme_ignition_timing_calculation_overview.md).
 But this new value doesn't simply overwrite 31h.
 Instead, the new value represents a *target* (stored in 32h), and a fairly involved set of rules determine how the current value is allowed to progress towards the target.
 This way, we never have sudden abrupt timing changes, which would be bad for smoothness and driveability.

 The rules are implemented by a cascading set of flags.
-The flags are set and cleared by various driving conditions, and in the routine we're looking at now, they're checked in the order shown below.
+The flags are set and cleared elsewhere by various driving conditions, and in the routine we're looking at now, they're checked in the order shown below.

 flag  | update frequency (34h) | update step size (r5)
 ------|----|---